 5 data integration tactics to drive ROI

-- what content and themes are trending
+- What content and themes are trending

-- what content is being consumed by your target audience
+- What content is being consumed by your target audience

-- what topics and categories to build into your strategy.
+- What topics and categories to build into your strategy.

 This will inform B2B marketers of exactly what they should be putting to market – allowing them to effectively engage and resonate with their audience through the right content and messaging.

-First Party: Categorize the content you produce by topic area (e.g. Cloud Security), buyer journey stage (e.g. in-market vs already a customer) and format (e.g. Webinar).
+Categorize the content you produce by topic area (e.g. Cloud Security), buyer journey stage (e.g. in-market vs already a customer) and format (e.g. Webinar).
 You can then split your analytics by each of these areas to understand if there are any trends emerging within your own content amplification.
 What are your top performers?
-Are you driving enough engages buyers into your case studies?
+Are you driving enough engaged buyers into your case studies?
 What about getting more traffic to your blog on important topics that might not be performing in organic channels?

-Third party: By extending this same logic to the data of trusted partners you can see what the market at large is doing.
-You can overlay firmographic data to see what certain types of company are doing (even your target accounts) and predict the performance of your content accordingly.
+By extending this same logic to the data of trusted partners you can see what the market at large is doing.
+You can overlay firmographic data to see what certain types of companies are doing (even your target accounts) and predict the performance of your content accordingly.
 Are you seeing a spike in a certain industry researching your solution?
 Redeploy your ad spend to that market to maximize response that week.
 Trend on the decline in the enterprise?
 Shift your content creation to adapt and change up those email subject lines.

-The route to accessing this third party data normally comes through enrichment plug-ins on your website – but that leaves a big hole in what you are putting to market across your multi channel activations.
-Finding the right partner and running through their AdTech stack will integrate your campaigns and reporting, unlocking new visibility of these account based signals.
+The route to accessing this third-party data normally comes through enrichment plug-ins on your website – but that leaves a big hole in what you are putting to market across your multichannel activations.
+Finding the right partner and running through their AdTech stack will integrate your campaigns and reporting, unlocking new visibility of these account-based signals.

 It ensures message consistency across channels so that the overall experience feels unified while keeping your message clear and memorable.
 This removes any possibility for confusion around your messaging by reinforcing it at multiple touchpoints, prompting your target audience to sustain interest in your product or service offering.